Document Storage and the Chain of Custody

 • A method to identify every document as it is either stored or received

-It is important that your business and the records storage company create a plan that balances your need to have access to your documents well also keeping your documents secure.
+It is important that your business work with the document storage company to ensure your plan balances your need to have access to your documents while also keeping your documents secure.
 Your employees should not have to struggle to find relevant documents.

-This defeats the purpose of a record storage system in the first place – but security should not be compromised for convenience either.
+This defeats the purpose of a document storage system in the first place.
+However, security should not be compromised for convenience either.
 A secure and reliable storage company will work with you to create a balanced system that follows chain of custody guidelines.

 Create a Chain of Custody Log